 This initiative provides both financial and non-financial support.
 Beyond funding individual projects, it seeks to cultivate a cohesive portfolio of interconnected initiatives capable of generating crucial insights, fostering more effective collaborations, and ultimately driving systemic change.
 This comprehensive approach underscores our commitment to transforming the ECD landscape, fostering innovation, adaptation, and a relentless pursuit of excellence.

-The second Joint Action Fund call focuses on supporting initiatives that demonstrate a commitment to effective and efficient advocacy, close collaboration with health institutions, and sustainable funding of ECD services and projects aligned with Places to Grow’s strategic themes.
-The awarded projects are being carried out throughout 2025.
+The second Joint Action Fund call focused on supporting initiatives that demonstrate a commitment to effective and efficient advocacy, close collaboration with health institutions, and sustainable funding of ECD services and projects aligned with Places to Grow’s strategic themes.
+The awarded projects were carried out throughout 2025.

 SUPPORT FOR THE ESTABLISHMENT OF AN EARLY CARE SYSTEM AT REGIONAL LEVEL